reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

 - Default provider

 ## Optional Attributes
 The immutable library supports the Optional API.
-If we want to make sure some fields can be "null", we can mark them optional.
+If we want to make sure some fields doesn't have to be set, we can mark them optional.
 The optional wrapper will not put the null value but create the empty instance of the optional object.

 It is highly discouraged to create nullable objects at all.

 ```java